 Pet Owners need to be aware, with the exception of Service Animals, pets are only allowed in the common area near the performance stage.
-No pets are allowed in produce sales or food service areas due to health regulations.
+Also, no pets are allowed in produce sales or food service areas due to health regulations.

-Travel Pro Tip: Don’t let illness ruin your vacation.
-Here’s some important prevention tips to help you and your family Stay Healthy During the COVID 19 Coronavirus Pandemic
+✰ OUTSIDER TIP ✰ Don’t let the sickies ruin your Michigan vacation.
+Here’s some important illness prevention tips to help you and your family Stay Healthy During the COVID 19 Coronavirus Pandemic

-Muskegon Lumberjacks – Hockey is huge in Michigan, and the Muskegon Lumberjacks, West Michigan’s USHL team, plays a full 30-game season in downtown Muskegon’s Mercy Health Arena.
+Hockey is obviously huge in Michigan.
+The Muskegon Lumberjacks, West Michigan’s USHL team, plays a full 30-game season in downtown Muskegon’s Mercy Health Arena.
 Games are held many weekend nights throughout the season, with special offers for families and groups.

-Muskegon Risers – The city’s newest sports team is the Muskegon Risers Soccer Club, an independent men’s soccer team which strives to represent soccer through both on-field performance and off-field community service.
+The city’s newest sports team, the Muskegon Risers Soccer Club, is an independent men’s soccer team which strives to represent soccer through both on-field performance and off-field community service.

 Muskegon Beverage Trail